 The External Storage Support application enables you to mount external storage services and devices as secondary ownCloud storage devices.
 You may also allow users to mount their own external storage services.

-ownCloud 9.0 introduces a new set of occ commands for managing external storage.
+Starting with ownCloud 9.0, a new set of occ commands for managing external storage is introduced.

 Tick the checkbox under

 Settings > Storage > "Enable External Storage".

 To create a new external storage mount, select an available backend from the dropdown Add storage.
 Each backend has different required options, which are configured in the configuration fields.

 Each backend may also accept multiple authentication methods.
 These are selected with the dropdown under Authentication.
 Different backends support different authentication mechanisms; some specific to the backend, others are more generic.
 See external_storage/auth_mechanisms for more detailed information.

 When you select an authentication mechanism, the configuration fields change as appropriate for the mechanism.
 The SFTP backend, for one example, supports username and password, Log-in credentials, save in session, and RSA public key.

 Required fields are marked with a red border.
 When all required fields are filled, the storage is automatically saved.
 A green dot next to the storage row indicates the storage is ready for use.
 A red or yellow icon indicates that ownCloud could not connect to the external storage, so you need to re-check your configuration and network availability.

 If there is an error on the storage, it will be marked as unavailable for ten minutes.
 To re-check it, click the colored icon or reload your Admin page.

 A storage configured in a user’s Personal settings is available only to the user that created it.
 A storage configured in the Admin settings is available to all users by default, and it can be restricted to specific users and groups in the Available for field.